Covariant reggeization framework for diffraction. Part I: Hadronic tensors in Minkovsky space-time of any dimension: Introduction

 \section{Introduction}

-In this article we propose the generalization of the approach presented in some previous papers~\cite{mySpinParity}-\cite{myVisualization}.
-Since classical papers and books~\cite{Gribov}-\cite{CollinsBook} had been published, some authors considered the reggeization in terms of irreducible tensors~\cite{CovariantReggeIn}-\cite{CovariantReggeOut} (especially tensor part of the particle propagator of any spin) instead of the usual Regge expansion in terms of Legendre polinomials with the cosine of the scattering angle as the variable.
-These are two equivalent approaches, but the tensor covariant one is more clearly expresses scattering amplitudes in terms of quantum field theory quantities, if we suppose that an object called "reggeon" is a quantum field, which satisfies special conditions (see section~\ref{section1}).
+In this article we propose the generalization of an approach presented in some previous works~\cite{mySpinParity}-\cite{myVisualization}.
+Since classical papers and books~\cite{Gribov}-\cite{CollinsBook} had been published, some authors considered the reggeization in terms of irreducible tensors~\cite{CovariantReggeIn}-\cite{CovariantReggeOut} (especially tensor part of the particle propagator of any spin) instead of the usual Regge expansion in terms of Legendre polynomials.

+This work was motivated by several facts: \begin{itemize} \item First, study of the spin-parity analysis in the exclusive central diffraction~\cite{mySpinParity},\cite{KMRspinparity}, where the covariant approach yields strictly defined cross-section behavior for fixed spins.
+However, since calculations for arbitrary spins, as they should be in principle, are quite cumbersome, many authors (see~\cite{Nachtmann} for example) mix integer spins and trajectories in their approach.
+For high energies this is less critical and may give similar results, but for low and intermediate energies significant discrepancies are possible.

+\item Secondly, the direct application of this approach leads to zeros in the cross sections in the limit of small momentum transfer~\cite{mySDandPomCS}, which was demonstrated quite a long time ago for conserved currents~\cite{CloseIn}-\cite{CloseOut}.
+This is particularly visible in single dissociation and central production.
+However, experimental data do not show such a behaviour.
+Of course, reggeon is a rather complex object, and the requirement for current conservation is likely unnecessarily strong.
+However, this behavior near zero momentum transfer squared can be eliminated in various ways, so that the model could be used for data analysis.
+It was shown that unitarization can smooth out this behaviour~\cite{mySDandPomCS}.
+Another solution is to assume that the current is conserved in more dimensions; then for $D=4$ it will be effectively non-conserved.

+\item Third, we would like to have a clear understanding of a reggeon from a quantum field theory perspective, and what the obtained cross sections for its scattering by hadrons mean.
+We can conditionally consider it analogous to an atom with its energy levels and scattering, or a string, or simply a mathematical object corresponding to a mixture of various processes.
+Or we can consider it, among other things, as a reggeized quantum field of arbitrary spin (see section~\ref{section1}).
+In the last case it leads to rigorous, rather beautiful mathematical consequences, which can be tested experimentally to determine the extent to which they are fulfilled or violated.

+\item The next question to be solved is whether we can extract reggeon--hadron and reggeon--reggeon cross sections from data, which was made first by Kaidalov~\cite{Kaidalov}, and what is the physical meaning of these cross sections, which can be of the order of hadronic cross sections, as was shown in the previous paper~\cite{mySDandPomCS}. \end{itemize}

+In this paper reggeon is assumed to arise from currents of any spin in Minkovsky space-time $\mathbb{M}_D=\mathbb{R}^{1,D-1}$, which are totally symmetric in Lorentz indices (to avoid complications due to tensors with mixed symmetry arising in dimensions greater than four).
+This simple model should be further extended to more realistic settings (for example, AdS space and so on).